Douglas571/sedemat_system/README.md

 # configuration
-Remember to creata .env file with your host IP.
+Remember to create .env file within the frontend folder with your host IP.
 ```env
     BACKEND_IP=192.168.1.100
 ```